-Pass: In order to earn a "Pass" designation for an individual didactic course, students must achieve a minimum score of two (2) standard deviations below the class mean on all course examinations and must complete all course assignments and activities in a timely and satisfactory manner, per the course syllabus.
+Pass: In order to earn a "Pass" designation for an individual didactic course, students must achieve a minimum score of two (2) standard deviations below the class mean on all course examinations and must complete all course assignments, assessments, and activities in a timely and satisfactory manner, per the course syllabus.
+Students must also meet or exceed expectations in professionalism as measured by the PDAT form.